 Oceans and estuaries are also increasingly noisy places.
 It’s hard at first to imagine how the sound of a ship’s engine might have an impact on an eel, but a 2014 study by researchers from the University of Exeter and the University of Bristol looking at how noise from shipping might stress eels or slow their reactions to predators, found that “when surrounded by ship noise, eels were half as likely to respond to a predator’s ambush than they were under normal circumstances.
 Those that did react to impending death did so at rates about 25 per cent slower than usual“.

 On top of everything else, it appears that these benighted animals are increasingly being stricken by a nematode worm parasite as well.
 The invasive eel parasite Anguillicoloides crassus, according to another 2014 paper, “is considered one of the major causes for the decline of the European eel”.
-A. crassus seems to be using what researchers have termed a ‘Trojan Horse’ strategy, invading the cysts of a parasite of the Round Goby, one of the fish that eels prey on.
+A. crassus seems to be using what researchers have termed a ‘Trojan Horse’ strategy, invading the cysts of a parasite of the Round Goby which eels prey on.
 Once inside the eel, crassus makes its way to the eel’s swimbladder, reducing the swimming performance of its host.
 With a 4000 mile trans-oceanic crossing to complete, any impairment on swimming ability could obviously have a serious and deleterious impact.

 Wildlife trade and wildlife crime